 Disney’s classic movie Parent Trap premiered in 1961 with Hayley Mills playing twin sisters Susan and Sharon, who plot to get their estranged parents back together.

 Let’s take a look back at the two houses that were featured in the classic film: the townhouse in Boston where their mother lived, and Dad’s ranch in California.

-The Boston Townhouse
+The Boston Townhouse in “Parent Trap”

 If she had the short wig on, she knew she was Susan, the “tomboy” twin from California.
 Her real hair was long like the “proper” twin Sharon’s, but, she points out in the movie commentary, in some scenes it looks as bad as a wig.

 After Susan chops Sharon’s hair off at summer camp so they’ll “match,” they both have the short wig on for the rest of the movie.